To start to generate some more career options, and build up your own list of possibilities, you could try conducting some initial research:

 - Publishers Association (PA), Public Lending Right, Copyright organisations, UK Intellectual property, Society of Authors, IP and entertainment law firms

 - Lots of non-profit writers groups, creative arts charities, Arts Council England, NESTA, DCMS, literary review and consultancy firms, museums (e.g. Story Museum), public libraries, education and teaching

 - Booksellers, including e-commerce, independent booksellers, high-street booksellers, book 'club' models, e-publishing and self-publishing platforms.

 This method generally ensures that you end up with more options than those that seem most obvious at first, but it's vital to do your research first to build up this list.
-And remember, each organisation will have a team of people doing lots of different roles - from updating the website, to managing the finances.
+And remember, each organisation will have a team of people doing lots of different roles - from updating the website to managing the finances.

 What to do with your map

 Use your map to explore organisations' websites to look for job opportunities and learn more about what they do.
-If you spot something that it particularly interesting to you, whether it's an advertised role, or an area of work that's ongoing, you could get in touch speculatively to ask for advice/ work experience to learn more.
+If you spot something that is particularly interesting to you, whether it's an advertised role, or an area of work that's ongoing, you could get in touch speculatively to ask for advice/ work experience to learn more.